zkorum/.github/profile/README.md

 I haven't explored it in much details yet, but my intuition is that:
 - this a typical use-case where smart-contract and general-purpose blockchains shine.
 I don't see any credible alternative.
-- an encrypted version of the government ID should be sent to the web app server
+- an encrypted version of the government ID should be sent to the web app server.
+(I am uncertain that holding people's government IDs on a server is legal though, even in an encrypted form.)
 - this encrypted government ID can only be decrypted once a certain public smart-contract has been called by an account controlled by the department of justice
 - once the smart-contract is called by the designated entity, it generates the decryption key that only the department of justice can make use of to reveal the user's identity
 - to call the smart-contract, the department of justice must provide a proof: for example a case number or the CID of the data representing the lawsuit